plumvillage/newsletter/src/2023/en/articles/ha-vinh-tho--meeting-my-teacher.md

 ﻿---
 title: Meeting my teacher
-author: Dr. Tho Ha Vinh
+author: Dr. Hà Vĩnh Thọ
 ---
 <!-- *(In memory of a prominent son of Vietnam)* -->